-\item In our study the $\theta$ term plays the crucial role.
-In particular it fixes the period of the cyclic RG $T^{-1}\propto \sin (\theta_{4d}-\pi)$.
-In the 4d theory $\theta_{4d}=\pi$ is a special point \cite{gaiotto2017theta,gaiotto2018time}, and it would be interesting to apply the formalism of generalized symmetries \cite{gaiotto2015generalized} for this class of problems.
+\item In our study, the $\theta$ term plays a crucial role.
+In particular, it fixes the period of the cyclic RG $T^{-1}\propto \sin (\theta_{4d}-\pi)$.
+In 4d theory $\theta_{4d}=\pi$ is a special point \cite{gaiotto2017theta,gaiotto2018time}, and it would be interesting to apply the formalism of generalized symmetries \cite{gaiotto2015generalized} to this class of problems.

+\item Using the identity of the BA equations, we can immediately conjecture the existence of the family of Efimov-like scales at the strong coupling point in the large $N_c$ limit of SQCD.
+For simplicity, assume that the masses are equidistant $m_{i+1}-m_i= \delta$.
+Then using the solution of the cyclic RG equation for RDM we can write for 4D SQCD the following tower of states.

+The higher Efimov states are sensitive to the four-dimensional $\theta$ parameter and therefore involve the non-perturbative instanton contributions.
+Since the $\theta_{4d}=\pi$ point is usually assumed to be the point of spontaneous CP symmetry breaking, we observe that approaching this point in dense matter is nonanalytic.
+Certainly, the clarification of this point deserves further study.

-\item The phenomenon of fortuity is attributed to the some constraints in the algebra of observables at finite N, Usually these constraints are formulated for SU(N) related cohomologies and applies for the identification of BH microstates.
-In our study we have a kind of similar relations in terms of quantum equivariant cohomologies of $T^*CP(N-1)$ formulated via BA equations.
-It is known that similar relations formulated via BAE for the twisted inhomogeneous XXZ and XYZ chains can be interpreted in terms of K-theory and elliptic cohomologies respectively, see, for instance \cite{koroteev2021quantum,frenkel2023q} and references therein.
-It would be interesting to develop the similar analysis of fractality in the corresponding cases.
-One can expect that there are some stability domains in the parameter manifolds.
+\item The phenomenon of fortuity is attributed to some constraints in the algebra of observables at finite N, Usually these constraints are formulated for SU(N) related cohomologies and apply for the identification of BH microstates.
+In our study, we have a kind of similar relations in terms of quantum equivariant cohomologies of $T^*CP(N-1)$ formulated using BA equations.
+It is known that similar relations formulated via BAE for twisted inhomogeneous XXZ and XYZ chains can be interpreted in terms of K-theory and elliptic cohomologies, respectively; see, for instance, \cite{koroteev2021quantum,frenkel2023q} and references therein.
+It would be interesting to develop a similar analysis of fractality in the corresponding cases.
+We can expect that there are some stability domains in the parameter manifolds.
 Having in mind the Matsuo-Cherednik duality and the relation of the torus knot invariants with the graded multiplicities of the Calogero-Moser spectrum we could expect the relation of fortuity with the stability conditions for the torus knots \cite{stovsic2007homological,gorsky2013stable,gorsky2013quadruply, chauhan2025full}